pdm-project/pdm/docs/docs/usage/dependency.md

 _New in 1.5.0_

-PDM also supports defining groups of dependencies that are useful for development.
-They can be classified as different sections, e.g. some for testing and others for linting.
+PDM also supports defining groups of dependencies that are useful for development, e.g. some for testing and others for linting.
 We usually don't want these dependencies appear in the distribution's metadata so using `optional-dependencies` is probably not a good idea.
 We can define them as development dependencies: